skiingbeast2025/85A-TPU-Dry-Box-Time-Calculator/README.md

 - 🕶️ Modern dark-theme interface
 - 💡 Includes helpful TPU drying recommendations
 - 💻 Works on Python (.py)
 - ‼️DON'T USE OLDER VERSIONS!
-THEY PROBALBLY ARE INACURATE!
+THEY ARE INACURATE!

 ## 🚀 How to Use